Optimal periodic replenishment policies for spectrally positive L\'evy demand processes: Introduction

 \begin{enumerate}

 \item The first step is to compute the expected net present value (NPV) of replenishment and inventory costs under periodic barrier replenishment policies.
-The former, which is the expected amount of total discounted Parisian reflection, has been computed in \cite{APY}.
-The latter requires the resolvent identity, which we compute using a similar method as in \cite{APY}.
+Replenishment costs, which are the expected amount of total discounted Parisian reflection, have been computed in \cite{APY}.
+Inventory costs require the resolvent identity, which we compute using a similar method as in \cite{APY}.
 These admit semi-explicit expressions written in terms of the scale function.

-\item In the second step, we select the optimal periodic barrier, which we call $b^*$ in the current paper.
+\item In the second step, we select the optimal periodic barrier, which we call $b^*$ in the current study.
 We choose its value so that the slope of the candidate value function at the barrier equals the negative of the unit replenishment cost.

 \item In the final step, we confirm the optimality of the selected candidate optimal policy.
 To this end, we obtain a verification lemma (sufficient condition for optimality), which requires the value function to be sufficiently smooth and satisfy certain variational inequality.
-By taking advantage of the existing analytical properties of the scale function as well as some fluctuation identities, we confirm that the candidate value function indeed satisfies these conditions.
+By taking advantage of the existing analytical properties of the scale function, as well as some fluctuation identities, we confirm that the candidate value function indeed satisfies these conditions.

 \end{enumerate}